Last updated Mar 12, 2022

 (If you are at high risk, please check with your primary care provider to ensure Bowenwork is appropriate for you, and if so, provide me with a prescription for Bowenwork.)

-While information is still limited, the CDC (as of June 25, 2020) indicates the following underlying conditions place people of any age at an increased risk for severe illness from COVID-19:
+The CDC indicates the following underlying conditions place people of any age at an increased risk for severe illness from COVID-19:

 - People 65 years or older